chaturay/serverless-artillery/README.md

 $ slsart remove
 ```

-Note that you may need to define `AWS_PROFILE` to declare the AWS credentials to use and perhaps `HTTP_PROXY` in order to escape your corporate proxy.
-See the [Serverless Framework docs](https://serverless.com/framework/docs/) or the [workshop](https://github.com/Nordstrom/serverless-artillery-workshop) for details of how to set your system up for successful deployment, invocation, and removal.

-### More advanced use cases
+### Common use cases

-Use arbitrary script files
+Use your own test script files:

 `$ slsart -p /my/path/to/my.other.script.yml`

-Generate a customizable script on the CLI (hit `https://your.endpoint.com` with `10` requests per second, scaling up to `25` requests per second over `60` seconds)
+You can quickly generate a customizable test script from the command line.
+In this example, you want to create a test script that will hit `https://example.com` with `10` requests per second, scaling up to `25` requests per second over `60` seconds:

-`$ slsart script -e https://your.endpoint.com -d 60 -r 10 -t 25`
+`$ slsart script -e https://example.com -d 60 -r 10 -t 25`

+### Related helpful/necessary tools and plugins

+* [artillery-plugin-aws-sigv4](https://github.com/Nordstrom/artillery-plugin-aws-sigv4) for testing against an authenticated AWS API Gateway endpoint
+* [artillery-plugin-influxdb](https://github.com/Nordstrom/artillery-plugin-influxdb) to record test results to InfluxDB
+* [artillery-plugin-cloudwatch](https://github.com/Nordstrom/artillery-plugin-cloudwatch) to record test results to AWS CloudWatch
+* [artillery-plugin-datadog](https://www.npmjs.com/package/artillery-plugin-datadog) to record test results to DataDog
+* [serverless-attach-managed-policy](https://www.npmjs.com/package/serverless-attach-managed-policy) if you have automatic IAM role modification in your corporate/shared AWS account

+### Advanced customization use cases

-Generate a local copy of the function that can be edited and redeployed with your changed settings.
+If you want to make even more customizations to how serverless-artillery works, you can generate a local copy of the serverless function code that can be edited and redeployed with your changed settings.
 This enables more advanced configurations of the function to send [load against VPC hosted services](https://serverless.com/framework/docs/providers/aws/guide/functions/#vpc-configuration), [use CSV files to specify variables in your URLs](https://artillery.io/docs/script-reference.html#Payloads) (hint: put your `csv` in the same directory as your `serverless.yml` and redeploy), or other non-default use cases.
 Similarly, you'll want to do this if you need to alter hard-coded limits.
 See https://docs.serverless.com for function configuration related documentation.
 See https://artillery.io/docs for script configuration related documentation.

 ```
 $ slsart configure
 $ nano serverless.yml
 $ nano handler.js
 ```

-### Much deeper dive

-We have created a tutorial course available at the companion repository, [serverless-artillery-workshop](https://github.com/Nordstrom/serverless-artillery-workshop).

 ## So what is it?